ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 example, a user-visible handle might need to be mapped to a durable internal identifier.
 This document provides no mechanism for such resolution.

+Authentication
+: While MLS provides basic message authentication, users should also be able to (cryptographically) tie the identity of other users to their respective providers.
+Further authentication such as tying clients to their users (or the user's other clients) may also be desirable.

 # Conventions and Definitions